 Wildlife Interpreters – SEA wildlife interpreters are usually residents of local communities along the coast.
 They are well informed about the natural history and a wide range of interesting places along the southern coast of Oregon.
-With 22,000 visitor contacts annually, our volunteers are in demand.
+With as many as 22,000 visitor contacts annually, our volunteers are in demand.
 During SEA’s summer season, wildlife interpreters (as volunteers are available) are on duty at Face Rock Wayside or Coquille Point in Bandon on weekends beginning on Saturday, May 12, 2018, and continuing through to the end of July.
 Interpreters are also on duty at Simpson Reef near Charleston Fridays, Saturdays and Sundays from Saturday, May 25, 2018, through Labor Day.
 SEA annually provides its interpreters with extensive training through a series of seminars held monthly January to May.
 In addition, new interpreters are paired with a SEA mentor until they feel comfortable sharing information with visitors.
 Please contact our Wildlife Interpreter Coordinator at 541-313-6751 if you would like more information about interpreting with SEA.

 As an all-volunteer organization, people are critical to the success of the SEA mission to increase public awareness of shoreline habitats, wildlife and environmental issues.
 The wildlife interpreters are our most visible volunteers.
 SEA also has opportunities for National Volunteers in residence.
 Finally, volunteers are needed to operate the SEA organization.